Level of education

 - Western European rifting and the opening of the Gulf of Lion

-- Synthetic description of TP sessions and number of hours associated with each session
+- Brief description of practical sessions and number of hours associated with each session

-3 sessions of 3 hours of practical work, the first on the Hercynian massif of the Maures, the second in the context of Alpine convergence (Chambéry), and the third in Languedoc (poly-phasing up to the Oligocene rift, map of Alès).
+Three 3-hour practical sessions, the first on the Hercynian Massif of Les Maures, the second on Alpine convergence (Chambéry), and the third on Languedoc (poly-phasing up to the Oligocene rift, map of Alès).

 Analysis of geological maps:

-- grouping together structural, sedimentary, tectono-metamorphic and lithotype ensembles,
+-group together structural, sedimentary, tectono-metamorphic, and lithotype assemblages,

-- reconstruct the geological history of the region studied.
+-reconstruct the geological history of the region under study.

-- Description of the themes/manips covered during your field trip(s) and details of destinations/sites
+- Description of the topics/activities covered during your field trip(s) and details of the destinations/sites

-Exit 1 (Hercynian): Identification of the facies of crystalline and metamorphic rocks of the Montagne Noire (Gorges d'Héric and Cabrières), geological section of the terrain, reading of the landscape and exercise of re-identification of the elements of the geological map.
+Outing 1 (Hercynian): Identification of crystalline and metamorphic rock facies in the Montagne Noire (Gorges d'Héric and Cabrières), geological cross-section of the terrain, landscape reading, and exercise in re-identifying elements on the geological map.

-Exit 2 (Alpine and Oligocene Rift): Section of the northern Montpellier region from the Triassic/Permian unconformity of the Larzac to the Pic St Loup via the Cévennes fault in Thaurac.
-Identification of sedimentary rock facies, unconformity, measurement of a fault, landscape reading and re-identification of geological map elements.
+Outing 2 (Alpine and Oligocene rift): Cross-section of the northern Montpellier region from the Triassic/Permian unconformity at Larzac to Pic St Loup, passing through the Cévennes fault at Thaurac.
+Identification of sedimentary rock facies, a unconformity, measurement of a fault, landscape reading and exercise in re-identifying elements of the geological map.

-To know and understand the subsoil and the various geological events in France.
+Knowing and understanding the subsoil and various geological events in France.

-Know how to construct a structural diagram, log, geological section, map commentary, geological interpretation of geophysical data, landscapes, and rock reconnaissance in the field.
+Know how to construct a structural diagram, log, geological cross-section, map commentary, geological interpretation of geophysical data, landscapes, and rock recognition in the field.